U.S. household debt increased by $1 trillion in 2021, the most since 2007

 By Jonnelle Marte

-Feb 8 (Reuters) - U.S. consumers added to their debt loads at the fastest pace in 14 years in 2021 as they borrowed more to afford homes, cars and other goods that are becoming increasingly expensive, according to a report released on Tuesday by the New York Federal Reserve.
+Feb 8 (Reuters) - U.S. consumer debt loads grew in 2021 by the largest amount in 14 years as people ramped up borrowing to afford homes, cars and other goods that are becoming more expensive, according to a report released on Tuesday by the New York Federal Reserve.

+The higher borrowing was fueled in part by rising prices as consumers cope with the strongest inflation seen in nearly four decades.
+And households, supported by increased savings and higher incomes, seem to be handling the larger debt loads well so far, researchers said.

 Total household debt grew by $1 trillion last year, marking the largest increase in overall debt since 2007, according to the New York Fed's quarterly report on household debt and credit.
 The total debt balance is now $1.4 trillion higher than it was at the end of 2019.